A subsidiary of LOVING TO LEARN ASSOCIATION "Discover The Way of LOVE!"

 ContinueCreated by Bishop Dr. Joshua Smith Oct 18, 2011 at 3:47am.
 Last updated by Bishop Dr. Joshua Smith Mar 21, 2014.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.Unless the LORD builds the house, its builders labor in vain.
-Unless the LORD watches over the city, the watchmen stand guard in vain.
+Used by permission of Zondervan Publishing House.Jesus answered, "...whoever drinks the water I give him will never thirst.
+Indeed, the water I give him will become in him a spring of water welling up to eternal life."

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.But seek first his kingdom and his righteousness, and all these things will be given to you as well.
+Used by permission of Zondervan Publishing House.For God did not send his Son into the world to condemn the world, but to save the world through him.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
 Used by permission of Zondervan Publishing House.